About the Grader

 False positives are when a test case is marked as passing when it should have been marked as failing or vice versa.
 A common cause of false positives is when the Promptfoo graders don't know enough about the target to make an accurate assessment.

-.
+The best way to reduce false positives is by adding additional context to your target Purpose.
 If you find that false positives are higher for specific plugins, then consider creating custom graders at the plugin level to specify your requirements.